sandippatil04/salary-predictor/README.md

-# 🧠 AI-Based Salary Predictor
+# 🧠 Smart Salary Predictor

 A web application that provides estimated salary insights based on user-selected job roles, countries, experience, and skill levels.
 Useful for career planning and understanding global salary benchmarks.